Monday, 5 October 2020

 1. The Last Lager Waltz

-To kick off the tracklist whinge, why would you put something with the word 'last' in it first?
-Didn't even make sense when I thought it was the start of the second side, even less as the opening track.
-I wish Andrew Denton had tackled big topics like this when interviewed Kevin Bloody Wilson.
-Track whinge listings aside, it's a good old fashioned comedy romp, with nothing more offensive than him stumbling back from the toilet with his dong out.
-Maybe that's why they put it first.
+This is what I'm talking about with the tracklist, why would you put something with the word 'last' in it as the opening track?
+Didn't even make sense when I thought it was the start of the second side, and these are the topics I wish Andrew Denton had tackled when he interviewed Mr. Bloody Wilson.

 3. Kev's Courtin' Song

-Where Kev stuffs up the ancient art of cracking on, opening the door for every Australian male in licensed premises to ask women one of the following questions:
+Where Kev stuffs up the ancient art of cracking on, promoting rampant sexual harassment by opening the door for every Australian male in licensed premises to ask women one of the following questions:

 Always the lowlight for me, generally fast-forwarded.
-There was nothing for me aged 12 in a track about somebody with a 10 inch tongue who has mastered the art of cunnilingus.
+There was nothing for me at that age about somebody with a 10 inch tongue who has mastered cunnilingus.
 Even now, it's by some distance the most boring track on the album.
 Inessential.
-However, congratulations if you used to go out with Claire Stubbs:
+However, congratulations if you used to go out with Claire:

 It's also a triumph of production, with the trombone providing substitute fart noises.
-I always thought kids who picked that instrument were dickheads because they had to cart it everywhere, but if your career possibilities included playing mock-flatulence on comedy albums maybe they were the smart ones?
+I always thought kids who picked that instrument were dickheads because it was massive and they had to cart it everywhere, but if your career possibilities included playing mock-flatulence on comedy albums maybe they were the smart ones?
 Sadly, by the time Who Farted? by The Vaughans arrived they were sampling the real thing instead of going to the trouble of crafting soundalike noises on brass instruments.
-And that's why nobody remembers them fondly.

 SIDE 2